espimarisa/homelab/services/arr/README.md

 ## Scripts

-`chmod +x ../../scripts/radarr/*.sh`
+`chmod +x ./scripts/*.sh`

 In Docker, go to Connect -> Custom Script and add `/scripts/featurettes.sh`.
 This script will handle importing extras.

 ## PostgreSQL Setup

-To use PostgreSQL with an 'ARR app, you simply need to edit the configuration in both `appname-volume` and `appname-db-config-volume*`.
+To use PostgreSQL with an 'ARR app, you simply need to edit the configuration in both `appname-volume` and `arr-db-config-volume`.

 ```sh
 sudo nano /path/to/docker/volumes/appname-volume/_data/config.xml